Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Stay Left at the Abanca Building on day one of the La Coruña Arm of the Camino InglésStay Left at the Abanca Building

 After not quite a full kilometer from the obelisk, you leave the street, the N-550, to walk parallel to it on a walking plaza on the right side, following the ramp up.
-Come to a tattoo parlor in about 150 meters, shown below, and turn left, following the Camino blue sign.
+Come to a tattoo parlor after about 150 meters, shown below, cross over to it and turn left, following the Camino blue sign.

 Turn Left at Tattoo Parlor on day one of the La Coruña Arm of the Camino InglésTurn Left at Tattoo Parlor on Day One of the La Coruña Arm of the Camino Inglés

-We found another blue Camino sign in about another, very long 350 meters walking, where we came to an intersection at a roundabout with a fountain, shown below.
+Walk 350 meters more, where you will come to an intersection at a roundabout with a fountain, shown below.
 We were to go straight on.
 This is the landmark, Fuente de Cuatro Caminos.

 Straight On at the Fuente de Cuatro Caminos in La Coruña on day one of the La Coruña Arm of the Camino InglésStraight On at the Fuente de Cuatro Caminos